 IRS Audits of Expatriates: Section 965 Transition Tax, Exit Tax, Non-Filers, and the Examination Process

-This course will discuss IRS examinations of taxpayers living abroad.
-Our expert panel will guide tax practitioners through the examination process and explain best practices to withstand the on-going scrutiny of these taxpayers' returns.
+This CLE/CPE webinar will provide tax professionals and advisers with an in-depth discussion of the IRS examination of taxpayers living abroad.
+The panel will focus on Section 965 transition tax, exit tax, critical issues for non-filers, guide tax practitioners through the examination process, and explain best practices to withstand the ongoing scrutiny of these taxpayers' returns.

 - Common ex-pat audit issues

 - Filing status

 - Unreported capital gains